jasonhand/jasonhand/README.md

 ## What's What

-Here's the information presented in a markdown table format with four columns as requested:

 | Project Name             | Code  | Live Demo | Description                                                                                                                                                                                                                   |
 |--------------------------|-------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Generative Debrief**       | [Code](https://github.com/jasonhand/generative-debrief)     | -         | An app written to demonstrate using OpenAI with Azure Logic Apps and Datadog for a webinar taking place on May 14th, 2024.                                                                                                     |